wouterfennis/omp-travel-time/README.md

 1. Windows Location Services enabled (Settings > Privacy & Security > Location)
 2. "Let desktop apps access your location" turned ON
 3. Consent granted to PowerShell (first use may prompt)
+4. First acquisition after a cold start may take several seconds; a short polling loop (≤10s) is used.

 ### 2. Travel Time Calculation